An auction is a public sale, usually conducted by a real estate agent acting as an auctioneer, and is governed by strict rules.

-- You can make an offer through an agent prior to the auction if the seller has agreed to consider pre-auction offers.
+- You can make an offer through an agent before the auction if the seller has agreed to consider pre-auction offers.

 - Your offer will usually be in the form of a signed contract and the negotiation process is the same as buying by private sale.

 There are strict rules about how an auctioneer runs an auction and how people attending must behave.
-Auction rules and the auction information statement (which outlines Tasmania's auction laws) must be on display prior to and during an auction.
+Auction rules and the auction information statement (which outlines Tasmania's auction laws) must be on display before and during an auction.

 Before the auction starts, the auctioneer must inform all potential bidders of the following: